osu-cs493-599-sp24/final-project-_team33/README.md

   - kubectl get services // to check the service that we open port 27017
 4. testing connect to mongodb
   - kubectl get services // to get all service and port of all services
-  - kubectl port-forward service/mongodb-service 27017:27017 // [local:remote] to forward port
+  - kubectl port-forward service/mongodb-service 27017:27017 // [local:remote-service-port] to forward port

+##Set Up Redis  Kubernetes
+1. create deployment file ./deployments/redis/deployment.yaml
+  - kubectl apply -f ./deployments/redis/deployment.yaml
+  - kubectl get pods // to check the pod
+2. create service file ./deployments/redis/service.yml
+  - kubectl apply -f ./deployments/redis/service.yaml
+  - kubectl get services // to check the service that we open port 6379
+3. testing connect to redis
+  - kubectl get services // to get all service and port of all services
+  - kubectl port-forward service/redis-service 6379:6379 // [local:remote-service-port] to forward port

 connect to mongodb